benhur07b/benhur07b.github.io/_posts/2017-03-28-how-to-install-some-stuff-on-ubuntu-16.04.md

 pinned: false
 ---

 I recently upgraded my machine to Xubuntu 16.04 after almost 3 years of using Xubuntu 14.04.
-This is always an exciting (or frustrating) time for me as it allows me to reinstall most of my stuff and keep my machine updated.
+This is always an exciting (or frustrating) time as it allows me to reinstall most of my stuff and keep my machine updated.

 This post will just detail how I install/reinstall on Xubuntu 16.04 the common software and tools I use everyday as well as the not-so-common ones that I keep for special ocassions so that I don't forget them in the future.